mikko-ahonen/usm-rfc/workflow-format.md

 The value MUST be a JSON object representing a person, with the following keys and values:

-### id - required
+id - required

-id MUST be a JSON string uniquely identifying the person in the workflow system instance.
+  id MUST be a JSON string uniquely identifying the person within the workflow system instance.

-### name - optional
+name - optional
   if present, name MUST be a JSON string for the name of the person.
 The value is optional.

-### email - optional
+email - optional
   if present, name MUST be a JSON string for the email of the person.
 The value is optional.

 Example: